MarkiemarkF/FACT/README.md

 ```

 ## Running the experiments
+Our results can be displayed in main.ipynb by running the entire notebook without changing anything.
+To reproduce our results you can simply change the name of the "outputs" directory.
+This way a new directory by the name "outputs" will be created and filled with our results by running the entire notebook.

-New experiments can be conducted using the [test_fair_clustering.py](./test_fair_clustering.py) file.
+New experiments can also be conducted using the [test_fair_clustering.py](./test_fair_clustering.py) file.
 The usage of the file is specified as follows:
 ```bash
 test_fair_clustering.py [--seed SEED] [-d DATASET]
                         [--cluster_option CLUSTER_OPTION]